While most templates display blog post author names, these template families also support special author profiles:

 Style the profiles

-Style your author profiles in the Style Editor.
+Style your author profiles in Site Styles.
 These changes are site-wide, meaning they affect all author profiles on your site.

-From the Home Menu, click Design, then Style Editor.
+From the Home Menu, click Design, then Site Styles.
 Then:

 - Farro family - Scroll to the Blog: Item section to style the name and bio.